LeslieAerts/socializer/README.md

 <b>How to use</b>

-Simply add this line to your build.gradle:
-//TODO: Find out how the GitHub gradle stuff works.
+//Adding to gradle explanation goes here

 Create a Socializer object in your project: